WebOrigami/docs/src/content/framework/intro4.md

 {{ intro/person.ori }}
 ```

 Like most template languages, Origami templates let you mix boilerplate text with dynamic content represented with placeholders.
-In Origami templates, placeholders are delineated with `\{\{}}` curly braces.
-Here, the `\{\{name}}` placeholder indicates that you'd like to evaluate the expression `name` to produce the text that should be shown at that point.
-That expression will be evaluated in the context of the data for a given person.
+In Origami templates, placeholders are delineated with curly braces.

+Here, the `\{\{name}}` placeholder indicates that you'd like to evaluate the expression `name` in the context of the data for a single person to produce the text that should be shown.

 ## Applying a template as a function

 A template is essentially a function for turning data into a text format like HTML, so Origami allows you to invoke a template as a function.
-All you have to do is give that function the data it should transform.

-Create an empty file in the `src` folder with a formula that looks like this. _For both occurrences of the name "Alice", substitute a name from your team file._
+Create an empty file in the `src` folder with a formula that looks like this.
+If you entered more interesting names, in both places, substitute a name from your team file for "Alice".

 ```console
 Alice.html = person.ori(teamByName%Alice)
 ```

 This formula creates a virtual file called `Alice.html`.
-The contents of that virtual file will be the HTML obtained by applying the `person.ori` template to the data for Alice in `team.yaml`.
+The virtual file contains the HTML obtained by applying the `person.ori` template to the data for Alice in `team.yaml`:

-The `%` percent sign is used in file name formulas like this as an alternative to a regular `/` slash separator — operating systems and code editors discourage or prevent the use of slashes in file names.
-The above is equivalent to `teamByName/Alice`, and will extract Alice's data from the `teamByName` graph.

-The content of the virtual `Alice.html` file will be:

 ```html
 {{ intro/person.ori(teamByName%Alice) }}